 Get a true 360 degree view of your Membership

-Surveying your members after different activities is a great first step, but if you want to take 360 degrees to the next level—you can combine data from your AMS and Customer Voice in Power BI.
-In a previous blog post we discussed using Engagement Scoring in Power BI.
+Surveying your members after different activities is a great first step, but if you want to take 360 degrees to the next level — you can combine data from your association management software and Customer Voice in Power BI.
+Or you could roll data from Microsoft Dynamics 365 Sales, Dynamics 365 Marketing, and Google Analytics into a single Power BI dashboard.
+In a previous blog post, we discussed using Engagement Scoring in Power BI.
 As a refresher, every time a member interacts with your association (registers for a class, buys an item from the store, etc.), their engagement score increases.
 By combining engagement scores with satisfaction metrics, we can see the correlation between how engaged a member is with their overall satisfaction.

 We see that all our members who responded with positive sentiments are highly engaged and have the highest average NPS score of roughly 9.
 The neutral and negative categories have lower NPS scores and a mix of engagement, featuring more moderately and disengaged members.
 This tells us we need to encourage involvement among our less satisfied members for the best chance of increasing their opinion of our association.

 Learn More about Cobalt Engagement Dynamics & Dynamics 365 Customer Voice

 Hopefully, we’ve shown you a few ways that your organization can leverage Customer Voice to keep a pulse on your members.
 We are really excited about the satisfaction metrics and how they allow you to identify key trends in member satisfaction.
 There are other capabilities available in Cobalt’s Engagement Dynamics and Dynamics 365 Customer Voice that might be relevant to your association that haven’t been mentioned here.
 Want to see more?